CARDIOMYOPATHY

 Neighborhood workouts could boost heart and lung fitness

-Symptom relief Recruiting nowThis study looks at whether exercising in a community or home setting can improve exercise capacity in adults aged 18 to 85 with reduced heart or lung function.
-Two hundred participants will either do supervised exercise (like brisk walking or cycling) five times a week for eight…
+Symptom relief Recruiting nowThis study tests whether exercising in a community or home setting can improve exercise ability and quality of life for adults aged 18–85 with reduced heart or lung function.
+Two hundred participants will do 40–60 minutes of exercise five times a week for eight weeks, choosing ac…

 Matched conditions: CARDIOMYOPATHY